hmchen47/DataScience/ML/MLNN-Hinton/13-BeliefNets.md

 + Limitations of the wake-sleep algorithm
   + the recognition weights
+    + initial phase: not big deal
       + trained to invert the generative model in parts of the space where there is no data $\to$ wasteful
+      + at the beginning of learing, generate stuff very different from the real data
+      + weights not very good at this moment $\to$ waste not not big issue
+    + progressive phase: serious issue
       + not follow the gradient of the log probability of the data
       + only approximately follow the gradient of the variational bound on the probability
       + lead to incorrect mode-averaging
   + explaning away effects $\implies$ the posterior over the top hidden layer is very far from independent
+    + forced approximation w/ a distribution independently
+    + independence might not be so bad for intermediate hidden layers
+    + explaining away effects from the below could be partially canceled out by prior effects from the above
   + Karl Friston: how the brian works

 + Mode averaging
-  + learning recognition weights
+  + learning recognition weights (left diagram)
-    + generating from the model
+    + running the sleep phase to generate data from the model
+    + most of time those top two units off $\impliedby$ very unlikely to tun on under their prior
+    + visible unit firmly off due to the states off on the top layer units w/ bias of -20
+    + occasionally one time w/ probability of $e^{-10}$, one of the two top units on
     + half the instances of a $1$ at the data layer will be caused by a $(1, 0)$ and half caused by a $(0, 1)$
+      + none of those occasion having neither or both unit on
-    + learning to produce $(0.5, 0.5)$
+    + learning to produce $(0.5, 0.5)$ for the recognition units
     + representing a distribution that put half its mass on $(1, 1)$ or $(0, 0)$: very improbabe hidden configurations
-  + much better picking one mode
+  + much better picking one mode (right diagram)
     + assume that the posterior over hidden states factorizes
-    + the best recognition model to get
+    + the best recognition model to get if foreced to have factorial model
+    + the true posterior is bimodal that focuses on $(0, 1)$ or $(1, 0)$ (black curve)
+    + the papproximation w/ the wake-sleep algorithm given all four states of the hidden units equal probability (red curve)
+    + the best solution to pick one of its states to give it all the probability mass (green curve)
+    + variational learning manipulating the true posterior to make it fit the approximation
+    + normal learing manipulating an approximation to fit the true thing

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
     <a href="http://www.cs.toronto.edu/~hinton/coursera/lecture13/lec13.pdf" ismap target="_blank">